GandhiCloudLab/smart-guide/Openshift/Images/002-installing-instana-airgap/readme.md

 Reference : https://www.instana.com/docs/setup_and_manage/host_agent/on/kubernetes/#operator-configuration

-2. Add the below text under the `spec:` in the above yaml.
+Add the below text under the `spec:` in the file `deploy/instana-agent.customresource.yaml`.

 Note: In earlier steps, we have taken `myregistry.mydomain.io` as a private registry.

 ```
 agent.image: myregistry.mydomain.io/instana/agent:latest
 ```

 The resulted file could look like this.

 ```
   ....

   spec: